microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 ![image showing the chat interface](./Images/aistudio-chat-basicprompting.jpeg)

-1. In Project playground section, on the left-hand navigation bar, navigate to the available tools and select **Chat.**
+1. Navigate to the playgrounds section, on the left-hand navigation bar, and click **Try the Chat Playground.**
 2. In the Chat playground, find the text box labeled _"Type user query here."_
 3. From the prompt examples below, click the "T" (e.g., ``here is a sample prompt``) which will automatically input for you at the current cursor location, with one click.
 4. After adding your prompt, locate the Paper Plane icon, usually positioned next to the input box.
 Click on the Paper Plane icon to submit your text to the model deployment.